markdecl/russian-learning-app/README.md

 So I wrote a program intended to serve as this optimal tool, automating as much of the learning process as possible.

+I outlined the thinking and theory behind this project in my GitHub Pages blog post [here](https://markdecl.github.io/Optimising-vocab-learning-(with-some-help-from-Python)/).

+Breakdown of the project:

 ## Load Russian National Corpus frequency list

 ## Compile, clean and preprocess parallel corpus: